UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 bash create_main_dag.sh sample_list.txt ultimate_dag.dag
 ```

 5. Create a logs folder for you CHTC log, err and out files.
 ```
 mkdir logs
 ```

 6. Submit your job to chtc like usual!
 ```
 condor_submit_dag ultimate_dag.dag
 condor_q -dag -nobatch
 ```

+7. MultiQC

+You use use the script multiqc.sub to summarize all the genome qualities and taxonomies across the samples found in `/staging/netid/binning_wf`.
+Essentially, it will look for file extensions corresponding to the CheckM2 and GTDB-tk output files and put them all into 1 HTML file that you can interactively explore.

+8. Clean up & repeat.

+If you have more than 1 sample_list, repeat Step 4 and 6 or the remaining sample_list.
+You might need to

 # Citations
 If you find this software useful, please cite this GitHub Repository